-- 1. Aug 6, 2014 by
+- 1. Aug 6, 2014 by Watkins (watkins)

-- Watkins (watkins)

 - 2. Aug 13, 2014 by pantaleoa

 - 3. Apr 25, 2016 by Watkins (watkins)

+- 4. Jun 18, 2018 by Watkins (watkins)

+- 5. May 15, 2019 by Mehdi Ferdowsi (ferdowsi)

-Bachelor of Science Electrical Engineering
+Bachelor of Science Electrical Engineering1

 Entering freshmen desiring to study Electrical Engineering will be admitted to the Foundational Freshman Engineering and Computing Program.
 They will be permitted to state a Electrical Engineering preference, which will be used as a consideration for available freshman departmental scholarships.
-The focus of the Foundational the Freshman Engineering and Computing Program is on enhanced advising and and career counseling, with the goal of providing to the student the information necessary to make an informed decision regarding the choice of a major.
+The focus of the Foundational the Freshman Engineering and Computing Program is on enhanced advising and end-career counseling, with the goal of providing to the student the information necessary to make an informed decision regarding the choice of a major.